InstituteforDiseaseModeling/EMOD-Generic-Scripts/README.md

   3. Collect results from the server.
 OUTPUT = data_brick.json (and others)

-  Server Side: Uses 'emod_api' for file creation
+  Server Side: Uses 'emod-api' for file creation

-    Each EMOD simulation automatically runs 3 python functions: dtk_pre_process, dtk_in_prcoess, and dtk_post_process.
-All file creation work is done within the dtk_pre_prcoess function.
-That application will find the ID assigned to the simulation, open the parameter dictionary and retrieve the correct values for the simulation, then use 'emod_api' to create input files.
+    Each EMOD simulation automatically runs 3 python functions: dtk_pre_process, dtk_in_process, and dtk_post_process.
+All file creation work is done within the dtk_pre_process function.
+That application will find the ID assigned to the simulation, open the parameter dictionary and retrieve the correct values for the simulation, then use 'emod-api' to create input files.

     The easiest way to trace the workflow is to start in an experiment directory and examine the 3 python scripts (corresponding to the 3 client-side steps